JWLou/m3DFaceTrack/README.md

 The MATLAB implementation of our GoMBF-Cascade algorithm for 3D facial tracking.

 - The algorithm is based on this paper: http://arxiv.org/abs/2009.00935.
 - Tracking results: https://drive.google.com/file/d/1__M7KEN0jsjbgZMyTdn49MpQR95jk7ZJ/view?usp=sharing.
-Please note that these results were delivered by a C++ implementation of the same algorithm.
+Please note that these results were produced by a C++ implementation of the same algorithm.

 # Setup
 - Create a 'model' folder under the main directory and put the models mentioned below inside.